LIFTINGSAFETY

 It is acceptable to verify these criteria using either of, or a combination of, two techniques, calculation or load test.
 Sections 3.2.1 and 3.2.2 address each method.

-In some cases the beam will be designed such that it can rotate or tilt.
-It may also have moving parts that can traverse along the beam.
-These items require additional design and verification methods to be adopted.
+In some cases the lifting beam will be designed such that it can rotate or tilt.
+It may also have moving parts that can move along the beam.
+These items require additional design and verification.
 Section 3.2.3 addresses lifting beams with moving parts.

 3.2.1 Verification through Calculation.

-The person producing the calculations must be competent and it is recommended that they have a mechanical engineering qualification at ## degree / HNC / ??? ## level.
-It is also recommended that the calculations are suitably checked.
+The person producing the calculations must be competent for the purpose, have sufficient theoretical knowledge and experience of lifting beams to ensure that the design is safe and fit for purpose.
+It is also recommended that there is a procedure in place to ensure that these calculations are suitably checked.
 However, it should be noted that this does not necessarily have to be done by another competent person, as often or not computer simulation is used in the verification of lifting beams.
-When using computer simulation it is advisable that the results are checked by simple hand calculation.
-These hand calculations should be able to ascertain if the stress is about right or if the beam is deflecting the correct way.
+When using computer simulation for the design it is advisable that the results are checked by simple hand calculation.
+In this case the person checking the computer simulation must be competent for the purpose.
+The hand calculations used should be sufficient to ascertain if the stress is about right or if the beam is deflecting the correct way.

 Examples of the type of calculation that must be considered are as follows:

-The limiting factors imposed by EN 13155 are that at #(2 x in current standard)# times SWL the maximum stress must be within the yield stress of the material being used.
-At #(3 x in current standard)# times the SWL a nonlinear analysis of the structure must be done to ensure that critical parts of the structure will not fail such that the load is released, although permanent deformation is allowed.
+The limiting factors imposed by EN 13155 are that at two times WLL the maximum stress must be within the yield stress of the material being used.
+At three times the WLL a nonlinear analysis of the structure must be done to ensure that critical parts of the structure will not fail such that the load is released, although permanent deformation is allowed.

 3.2.2 Verification through test.

-A load test should always be planned on the assumption that the item under test might fail and adequate precautions should be in place to prevent injury to any persons and damage to anything other than the item under test.
+A load test should always be planned on the assumption that the item under test might fail.
+Adequate precautions should be in place to prevent injury to any persons or damage to anything other than the item under test.

 If the minimum failure force is not verified by calculation, then, when using this method alone, at least one lifting beam will have to be destroyed.

-An adequate test specification must be drawn up against the design criteria and acceptance criteria such as maximum permissible deflections or deformations for worst case loading conditions must be included in the specification.
+An adequate test specification must be drawn up against the design criteria.
+Acceptance criteria, such as maximum permissible deflections or deformations for worst case loading conditions, must be included in the specification.

 For modular or adjustable lifting beams the worst case configuration(s) must be used for the test.